icfaust/Raspicam/README.md

 of MDSplus on a linux distribution (raspianOS mainly), which allowed for the typical linux installation to be used.
 The process worked as follows:

+0) At beginning of day, raspicam.sh started the camera daemon/python scripts
 1) init.py was run in the background polling for a camera-specific initialization call by MDSplus
 2) using raw-encoded data, the acq.py script was started with the shot number